kariefury/rotation-machine-3/readme-two-neurons.md

 This study looks at an ensemble of two neurons.
 The variable behavior of the neurons can be controlled by changing parameters.

-This readme looks at the effects of changing the synapse connection for the inputs, and also at the effects
+This readme looks at the effects of changing the synapse connection for the inputs, and also at the effects of changing initial conditions for the ensemble.

-The inputs are provided by the driven state machine, and they connect to the network through a synapse or through a synapse set to None
+The inputs are provided by the driven state machine, and they connect to the network through a synapse or through a synapse set to None.
 ```
 nengo.Connection(input_signal, neurons, synapse=None)
 ```